scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

-The outcome of these principles is a set of compositional data structures that contain only the essential information underlying potentially complex, publication quality figures.
+The outcome of these principles is a set of compositional data structures that contain only the essential information underlying potentially complex, publication-quality figures.
 These data structures have an understandable, default visualization that transparently reveals their contents, making them a useful proxy for the data itself, just as the text ``3.5`` is a proxy for the underlying floating-point value.
-This default visualization may then be customized declaratively to achieve the desired aesthetics, without needing to store these customizations on the objects themselves.
-This separation of content and presentation is already a well established design principle outside of science, and is analogous to the relationship between HTML content and CSS.
+This default visualization may then be customized declaratively to achieve the desired aesthetics, without complicating the objects themselves with such customizations.
+This separation of content and presentation is already a well established design principle outside of science, and is analogous to the relationship between HTML content and CSS in web pages.

 Data Structures